aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/net/custom-tex-formats/create-custom-tex-formats/_index.md

 ## Step 2: Configure Conversion Options

-Configure the conversion options for a custom format upon ObjectTeX engine extension.
-Specify additional settings like job name, input working directory, and output working directory.
+Set up the conversion options for the custom format.
+Here we specify the job name, input and output working directories, and bind the custom format to the ObjectTeX engine.

 ```csharp
     TeXOptions options = TeXOptions.ConsoleAppOptions(TeXConfig.ObjectTeX(formatProvider));